John Craxton 1922 - 2009

-John Craxton was born in St Johns Wood to Harold Craxton, Professor of Pianoforte at the Royal College of Music and one of the best piano teachers in the country, and his wife Essie Foulkner, a violinist.
+John Craxton was born in St Johns Wood to Harold Craxton, Professor of Pianoforte at the Royal College of Music , one of the best piano teachers in the country (and the pianist who gave the first recital of Debussy in England) and his wife Essie Foulkner, a violinist.
 John was the fourth of five sons and had a sister Janet who became an oboist.

 They lived at Acombe Lodge, 8 Grove End Road, which the novelist Elizabeth Jane Howard, who visited for piano lessons, described as a large semi detached house adjacent to Lords cricket ground, the sort of house that had rooms opening out of one another, often rather dark in spite of the French windows in most of the ground floor rooms.
 The only part of it that seemed consistently furnished was Harold’s studio at the back, which had 2 concert grand pianos, shelves for music and busts of composers.
 A large jar contained something like pampas grass.
 It was full of the glamour of Bohemian disorder.

 John Craxton’s early career

 After seven different schools John, aged 17, went to study in Paris but on the outbreak of war returned to London enrolling at the Central School of Art.
 By the age of 19 he was sharing a maisonette in Abercorn Place with Lucian Freud, the rent being paid by an influential patron of the day, Peter Watson, who owned Horizon magazine and introduced them to John Piper, Graham Sutherland, Augustus John and art historian Kenneth Clark, who gave Craxton and Freud the run of his Hampstead library as well as buying their pictures.